maxlebedev/maleficer/README.md

     - MenuSelection maybe wants to be reset when moving thru menus
     - Hitting Esc in char select exits game bc we use MenuInputEvent
         * What's probs most correct is to keep a stack of menus and backtrack
+    - Bombs dealing damage to each other loop and break game
+        * maybe bombs just can't dmg each other
+        * maybe we don't oneshot proc the damage (so, finish death)